 This whole field is somewhat new, although the basics are as old as faith in Jesus, and many are wrestling with what it means to be committed disciples.
 There are simplistic answers, but no really simple definitions.
 However, some characteristics are being recognized and documented.
 Michael Foss, senior pastor at Prince of Peace Lutheran Church in Burnsville, Minnesota is one of the emerging authors in this area, and in his book Power Surge (2000, Augsburg Fortress) offers and elaborates upon these six characteristics: PRAY daily; WORSHIP weekly, READ the Bible, SERVE at and beyond the congregation, RELATE to others to encourage spiritual growth, and GIVE of your time, talents and resources.
 Others with demonstrated experience provide different details, but similar perspectives.
-Common to them all is the need for Christians to turn around, to turn into the new life in Christ, to recapture the essence of being a disciple of Christ.
+Common to them all is the need for Christians to recapture the essence of being a disciple of Christ.